Sumith-2003/Legacy-Code-Migration-using-ML-/README.md

-# EG-HACKATHON
-# Legacy-Lift AI

-Legacy-Lift AI is a web application that converts legacy code into modern programming languages.
+Developed an AI-driven solution to automate the migration of legacy code from Delphi, Cobol and VB to modern technologies such as C and Java, significantly reducing manual effort and errors.
 It utilizes machine learning models such as Deep Q-learning and Natural Language Understanding (NLU) to analyze and translate legacy code snippets.
 The application features a chatbot powered by the GPT-3 API to assist users with code documentation and queries.

 ## Features